richardademola123/Divy_trips_Portfolio/README.md

 ---

 ###  Key Insights
--Members have a hugher total rides count than casuals -Average ride duration is 1 minute difrencee from casual and members.
+-Members have a higher total rides count than casuals.

+-Average ride duration is 1 minute diffrence from casual and members.

--Casuals shows a pattern of higher ride duration during weekdays rather than weekends -Peak days are Tuesday & Wednesday for members
+-Casuals shows a pattern of higher ride duration during weekdays rather than weekends.

+-Peak days are Tuesday & Wednesday for members.

 - for casuals= thursday & friday
 ---